MichaelDipperstein/tankvufo/README.md

 * Reset sound phase when changing sounds
 * Partition source into smaller files

+06/20/21
+* Added a list of extra commands to the left of the game field
+* Added a volume indicator to the right of the game field
+* Added sound for when UFO is hit be a shot

 ## TODO
 - Handle overlapping tank and UFO fires
 - Prevent tanks from firing while UFO is falling or on fire
+- Prevent superseded sound from canceling current sound

 ## BUGS
 - Sometimes spay from UFO shot hitting the ground doesn't clear